Knguyen-dev/temp-cs-notes/dist_systems/chapter3/5_backpressure.md

 3. **Is some data loss acceptable?** → Use strategic dropping
 4. **Are there no critical issues?** → Consider ignoring

-## Implementation Considerations

-### For Message Queues
-- Monitor queue depth as an early warning system
-- Implement consumer scaling based on queue size
-- Use dead letter queues for failed messages
-- Set up alerts for sustained high queue depths

-### For APIs
-- Implement rate limiting at multiple levels
-- Use circuit breakers to prevent cascade failures
-- Provide clear feedback to clients about rate limits
-- Consider implementing request priority systems

-### For Real-Time Systems
-- Design with expected peak loads in mind
-- Implement graceful degradation strategies
-- Use sampling and aggregation for high-frequency data
-- Monitor and alert on processing lag

 ## Conclusion
 Backpressure is an inevitable challenge in any system that processes data at scale.
 The key to effective backpressure management is understanding that it's not just about handling overflow, but about creating sustainable feedback loops between producers and consumers.